 Members of Congress across the political aisle

 Key consumer groups - The any willing pharmacy legislation (H.R.
-793/S. 1190) has been endorsed by leading national patient advocacy organizations, including The AIDS Institute; Alliance for Retired Americans; Center for Medicare Advocacy, Inc.; Families USA; HealthHIV; Justice in Aging (formerly National Senior Citizens Law Center); LeadingAge; Medicare Rights Center; National Consumers League; National Grange, National Rural Health Association; and U.S. Pain Foundation.
+793/S. 1190) has been endorsed by leading national patient advocacy organizations, including The AIDS Institute; Alliance for Retired Americans; Center for Medicare Advocacy, Inc.; Families USA; HealthHIV; Justice in Aging; LeadingAge; Medicare Rights Center; National Consumers League; National Grange: National Rural Health Association; Services and Advocacy for Gay, Lesbian, Bisexual and Transgender Elders (SAGE); and U.S. Pain Foundation.

 Voters—your constituents - Three-out-of-four likely voters (76%) support this policy, according to a national poll by Penn Schoen Berland.
 Support for the proposal is high among Republicans, Democrats and Independents alike.